 The challenge has been set: what is the “best” Blue Mountains walk, to showcase the beauty of the area to my two international guests (cousins Alice and Eliane) from Switzerland.
 Ruined Castle is on the short list, one of my favourite walks.
 As is Wentworth Falls and Valley of the Waters.
 But after consultation with a colleague who’d just come back from the Blue Mountains, the winner is Neates Glen to Pulpit Rock via the Grand Canyon.
-It combines arguably the most picturesque rainforest and canyon environments with sweeping views… and we can extend the walk with more classic Blue Mountains views along the cliff-line from Evans Lookout to Pulpit Rock.
+It combines some of the most picturesque rainforest and canyon environments with sweeping views… and we can extend the walk with more classic Blue Mountains views from Evans Lookout to Pulpit Rock.

 We’re at the start of the Grand Canyon Walking Track at Neates Glen and on our way just before 11am.
 The track descends immediately, with the vegetation quickly changing from eucalyptus forest to dense rainforest.

 It’s pleasant walking down into the Grand Canyon, past ferns and under mossy overhangs.
 The shaded track is still wet (but not muddy, being a well-constructed path) from recent rain.

 We soon cross Greaves Creek, as the Grand Canyon track descends through Neates Glen.

 The track then flattens for a short section, as passes under a large sandstone overhang, with Greaves Creek to the left.